GuidoBartoli/sherloq/README.md

 # Installation

-## Installation requires a Python Virtual environment
+## Installation Requires A Python Virtual Environment

 For more information about Python Virtual Environments, you can read [here](https://realpython.com/python-virtual-environments-a-primer/) or [here](https://chriswarrick.com/blog/2018/09/04/python-virtual-environments/).
 <br><br>